Vacation schemes

-These legal placements provide a vital insight into what it's like to work at a law firm.
-Firms often recruit trainees from their vacation schemes so don't pass up on these opportunities
+Granting you access to a law firm and enabling you to witness and perform real legal tasks, vacation schemes provide vital insight into what it's like to work as a solicitor.
+Firms often recruit trainees from their legal placements so don't pass up on these opportunities

 What is a law vacation scheme?

-Lasting anything between one week and a month, a vacation scheme will help you to improve your skills and legal knowledge and give firms a chance to take a closer look at you.
+Lasting anything between one week and a month (but typically one to two weeks), a vacation scheme will help you to improve your skills and legal knowledge and give firms a chance to take a closer look at you.
 You'll meet partners, associates, solicitors and trainees and find out more about the structure of work and training, the culture of the firm, and what cases and transactions actually involve.

 It's also a good opportunity to gain a better understanding of the skills and personal qualities that the firm is seeking and what they mean in practice.
 Learn more about the skills you need to succeed in law.

-Will it help me get a training contract?
+Will a vacation scheme help me get a training contract?

 If you can't get on a vacation scheme all is not lost.
 You could arrange some work shadowing, which is a much shorter stint of experience that will still provide a little bit of insight.
 Or you could use your time to do pro bono work, which will also show your commitment to a career in law.
 Alternatively, do some work experience in another sector or get a part-time job.
 While this may not provide you with specific legal skills, it will build your soft skills, demonstrate your proactive, determined nature to recruiters and give you real life examples to use in interviews.